 Assignment #2: Strategies for Working with Difficult Students

-Read Chapter 2: Strategies for Working with Difficult Students in When Teaching Gets Tough as well as the following two websites:
+Read Chapter 2: Strategies for Working with Difficult Students in When Teaching Gets Tough as well as the following three websites:

 In 250-500 words, what parts of these readings resonated with you?
 What strategies do you think might work for you and your students?
 Are there any that you think you will find difficult or cumbersome to implement?
 Why?
 In addition, consider the following questions in your reply:

 Assignment #3: Working Successfully with Unappreciative or Irritating Adults

 Read Chapter 3: Working Successfully with Unappreciative or Irritating Adults in When Teaching Gets Tough.